dafny-lang/rfcs/0005-ordered-quantification.md

 `seq x: real | x in mySet && P(x)` is calculated via the same filtered enumeration, but collected into a sorted sequence instead.

-There will be three supported variable declaration styles, and others could potentially be added in the future:
+There will be two supported variable declaration styles, and others could potentially be added in the future:

 1. `x [: T]`